smpita/typeas/README.md

 ## Usage

-Please see [SIGNATURES](docs/signatures.md) for a list of current methods and signatures.
+Please see [SIGNATURES](docs/signatures.md) for the list of current methods and signatures.

 ### General Usage